iiasa/message_ix/doc/reporting.rst

 - For example, the |MESSAGEix| parameter ``resource_cost``, defined with the dimensions (node `n`, commodity `c`, grade `g`, year `y`) is identified by the key ``resource_cost:n-c-g-y``.
   When summed across the grade/`g` dimension, it has dimensions `n`, `c`, `y` and is identified by the key ``resource_cost:n-c-y``.
 - :meth:`.Reporter.from_scenario` automatically sets up keys and tasks (such as ``resource_cost:n-c-g-y``) that simply retrieve raw/unprocessed data from a :class:`~message_ix.Scenario` and return it as a :any:`genno.Quantity`.
-- Computations are defined as functions in modules including:
+- Operators are defined as functions in modules including:
   :mod:`message_ix.reporting.computations`,
   :mod:`ixmp.reporting.computations`, and
   :mod:`genno.computations`.